hasssssankhalid0001-eng/motor-fault-detection/README.md

 2. **Signal Processing**
    - Signals were analyzed in the **time domain** and **frequency domain** using **Fourier Transform**.
    - Feature extraction was performed to capture key characteristics of the motor signals.
+   -MATLAB WAS USED TO GENRATE THE MATHEMATICAL FORM OF SIGNAL AND TO DO THE ANALYSIS
 3. **Feature Extraction**
    The following features were used to train the ANN model:
    - **RMS (Root Mean Square)**: Measures signal power.